Landon-Hodges-UTexas/Living/index.md

 ---
 layout: layout.njk
-title: Home
+title: oh god landon made a website
 ---

-# Welcome to My Blog
+# here are the things he talked about:

 <ul>
 {% for post in collections.all %}